gmirsky/zth-k8s-postgresql/README.md

 az storage account keys list --account-name clusterexamplesa --resource-group cluster-example-rg
 ```

-You should get a access key back in the following form.
+You should get an access key back in the following form.
 (The keys below have been redacted.)
 Make a note of this key.
 You will need it later.

 ```
 [